COSC-499-W2025/capstone-project-team-18/logs/Priyansh.md

 I completed Issue #125 by implementing robust OS detection logic in the codebase.
 This allows the platform to accurately determine the host operating system in both dev containers and end-user environments, enabling the correct extraction command for Windows, macOS, and Linux.
 I added and validated new tests for host OS detection to ensure reliability.

 I also completed Issue #59 by adding comprehensive support for extracting .zip, .tar.gz, .gz, and .7z files.
 The extraction logic now uses system tools when available and Python libraries as a fallback, ensuring reliable multi-format extraction on all platforms.
-I updated and expanded tests to verify extraction for each format, and cleaned up requirements and devcontainer configuration to remove development-only environment variables.
+I updated and expanded tests to verify extraction for each format.

-Additionally, I reviewed and approved PR #167 (database documentation), focusing on code quality, clarity, and maintainability.
+Additionally, I reviewed and approved three PRs: PR #167 (database documentation) by Alex.
+Tawana's personal log PR #180 and Jimi's personal log PR #182.
+I also created the comprehensive team log for Week 10.

-These changes significantly improved the platform’s portability, reliability, and maintainability.